xyproto/spotbug/README.md

-# DescribeImage
+# SpotBug

-Use LLMs that are running locally (or on a server defined in `OLLAMA_HOST`) to describe the given images.
+Use LLMs that are running locally (or on a server defined in `OLLAMA_HOST`) to find bugs in the given source code files.

-This repository contains a command line utility that can be used to describe images with Ollama.
+This repository contains a command line utility that can be used to find bugs in source code with Ollama.

 ## Requirements